- Whole School Topics

 - Test Results 2019

 This was a year that saw many changes to the National Tests for 7 and 11 year old children.
 We were delighted with the test results during the summer of 2016.
 At nearly every age, we know or expect our pupils’ results to be above or well above the National Average.

 The Main headlines were:

-The results of the pupils at the end of the Foundation Stage were below national averages.
-The children made good progress.
+The results of the pupils at the end of the Foundation Stage will be well above national averages.

 Year 1 Phonics Check